-Modified model of Compton wavelength:
+Model of Compton wavelength:

 Assume the photon is incident along the X-axis.
 Then momentum conservation must exist in the Y-axis direction.

 The upper is the laser beam output, and the lower is the electron output.
-According to the conservation law of momentum: \hbar \omega' \cdot sin \theta+ \gamma m_0 v \cdot sin \theta'=0.
+According to the conservation law of momentum: \hbar \omega' /c \cdot sin \theta+ \gamma m_0 v \cdot sin \theta'=0.

-(four variables here, including the electron speed v; The variables v and \theta actually cannot be directly related.).
+(four variables here, including the electron speed v; The variables v and \theta actually cannot be directly related.
+But we will reduce it after).

 The four-momentum of the photon before incidence is: P=(\hbar\omega/c,\hbar\omega/c,0,0) (1)